 In 1973, the Chicago Board Options Exchange began to offer what has become the most popular derivative in the world.
 Their product is called an option, which is a contract that gives the buyer the right, but not the obligation, to buy or sell an underlying asset at a specific price on or before a certain date (Investopedia).
 From that day on, the face of the trading world changed.
 It may be difficult for the average retail investor to cobble together $1000 to buy a share of PLCN and expect reasonable gains, but now all of a sudden you can profit from its price action by buying a $75 call!
 It essentially turns even the largest of companies into a penny stock!

 For the classical investor, options can be intimidating.
 You basically own an agreement to own something, which in itself has little value.
 In addition, if you don’t understand all the variables that go into understanding what you have, you can easily lose money and become disenchanted.
-But lucky for you, the CRG subscriber, I’m here to decode this mysterious but highly lucrative product for you.
+Lucky for you, I’m here to decode this mysterious but highly lucrative product for you.

 What is an option's value?